 Selling a house whose garden is infested with Japanese knotweed is a tricky proposition.
-Japanese knotweed can have a big impact on the value of a property, and make your home considerably less desirable in the eyes of potential buyers.
+Japanese knotweed can have an impact on the value of a property, and make your home less desirable in the eyes of potential buyers.

 It may be tempting to just play dumb and pretend you're unaware of the invasive species in your back garden, but if you conceal the fact that there is Japanese knotweed on a property you're selling, you may be breaking the law.

 Whether you're a homeowner or an estate agent, here are some tips to help you complete the sale AND stay on the right side of the law.

 First, make sure it actually IS Japanese knotweed.

 If you think there's Japanese knotweed on a property you're trying to sell, your first course of action should be to call an expert.

 Note that Japanese knotweed looks quite similar to a number of other plants and weeds - including bindweed, Russian vine, broadleaf dock and ground elder, so we recommend contacting a Japanese knotweed specialist and asking them to carry out a survey of your property.

 An experienced professional will be able to confirm whether or not you have a Japanese knotweed problem and advise you on what to do next.